andf-crl/docs/v19.2/authorization.md

     ~~~

 {{site.data.alerts.callout_info}}
-Each `cockroach demo` instance runs with a temporary enterprise license that enables you to try out enterprise features such as [`CREATE ROLE`](create-role.html).
+Each `cockroach demo` instance runs with a temporary [enterprise.license](cluster-settings.html#setting-enterprise-license) that enables you to try out enterprise features such as [`CREATE ROLE`](create-role.html).
 The license expires after an hour.
 {{site.data.alerts.end}}

 2. Create the database admin role (named `db_admin_role`) whose members can perform all database operations for existing tables as well as for tables added in the future: